-As described in the section "Swing Pricing" in the Chapter "Calculation of the Net Asset Value per Share" of the Book I of this prospectus, under normal market circumstances the swing factor does not exceed 1% from ramp-up period until the ramp-down period.
+As described in the section "Swing Pricing" in the Chapter "Net Asset Value" of the Book I of this prospectus, under normal market circumstances the swing factor does not exceed 1% from ramp-up period until the ramp-down period.
 However, the swing factor does not exceed 0.5% during Ramp Down Period until the day before Maturity Date.